threadi/easy-language/readme.txt

 - WPBakery
 - Themify

-Please Note: The plugin was tested in a broad variety of WordPress-pages, but it we highly recommend to install and test the plugin in a development environment first.
+Please Note: The plugin was tested in a broad variety of WordPress-pages, but we highly recommend to install and test the plugin in a development environment first.

 The development repository is on [GitHub](https://github.com/threadi/easy-language).